gplepage/gvar/doc/html/_sources/overview.txt

     135.279303665 +- 0.375787639425

-Here method :func:`gvar.gvar` creates objects ``m`` and ``p`` of type |GVar| that represent Gaussian random variables for the Higgs mass and the momentum, respectively.
+Here method :func:`gvar.gvar` creates objects ``m`` and ``p`` of type |GVar| that represent Gaussian random variables for the Higgs mass and momentum, respectively.
 The energy ``E`` computed from the mass and momentum must, like them, be uncertain and so is also an object of type |Gvar| --- with mean